Red Marks Left Behind By Your Bra: Are they normal?

 The same bra is used for all manner of activities while lacking specialized bras for certain activities

-Improper laundering (Sometimes not washing is just as bad as throwing it in the machine)
+Not laundering before wearing or Improper laundering (Sometimes not washing is just as bad as throwing it in the machine)

-Regular or frequent fluid retention, hormonal shifts, fluctuating weight, skin sensitivities or have a softer body composition* (this does not mean overweight)
+Regular or frequent fluid retention, hormonal shifts, fluctuating weight, skin sensitivities, or have a softer body composition* (this does not mean overweight)

 Now that we’ve established what is normal with a properly fitting bra let’s take a look at what an ill-fitting bra will do.
 Ill-fitting bras typically lack structure and won’t do its job of lifting, shaping, or separating.
 Often times they will lay on top of your skin and holds on for dear life trying to “contain” your breasts.